mozilla/firefoxos-quick-start/guide.md

 	</html>

-Feel free to modify the structure set forth by mortar -- the snippet above should get you going though.
+Feel free to modify the structure set forth by mortar -- the snippet above should get you going.

 ##Web APIs##